-Samui Plus Plan (sometimes called Samui Sealed Route), similar to “Phuket Sandbox” plan, is a new model to allow foreign travelers who are fully vaccinated to enter Thailand without quarantine.
+Samui Plus Sandbox Plan (sometimes called Samui Sealed Route), similar to “Phuket Sandbox” plan, is a new model to allow foreign travelers who are fully vaccinated to enter Thailand without quarantine.
 Koh Samui, together with Koh Phangan, and Koh Tao, is set the be a specified route or tourist point to travel.
-The program is scheduled to start on 15 July 2021, before Thai borders will be fully reopened.
-The vaccinated tourists will need to stay no less than 14 nights on the islands if they want to travel elsewhere in the country.
+The program started on 15 July 2021 and was revised since 1 October 2021.
+The vaccinated tourists need to stay no less than 7 nights on the islands if they want to travel elsewhere in the country.

 Day 0 (Day of arrival)

-Tourists will be transferred from the airport to the pre-booked Samui Extra Plus hotel.
+Tourists will be transferred from the airport to the pre-booked SHA Plus certified hotel.

-Travelers need to undergo the second COVID-19 test on Day 6 or 7.
+Travelers need to undergo the second COVID-19 test on Day 6 or 7 (Day 6 test is recommended for Koh Phangan or Koh Tao)

-If the result of the third COVID-19 test is negative, tourists can go anywhere in Thailand.
+If the result of the second COVID-19 test is negative, , a release form will be given and tourists can go anywhere in Thailand.

 Who can use Samui Plus?

-✔️ Vaccinated travelers aged 18 and over, traveling from medium/low risk countries of SAR-CoV-2 virus, need to be fully vaccinated for more than 14 days before departure date and able to provide a vaccination certificate
+✔️ Vaccinated travelers aged 18 and over need to be fully vaccinated for more than 14 days before departure date and able to provide a vaccination certificate

 ✔️ Children aged under 18 years old, traveling with parents or guardians, must have a medical certificate with a laboratory result by an RT-PRC method indicating that COVID-19 is not detected no more than 72 hours before their travel date

-✔️ Thais and foreigners traveling from the low or medium risk countries can join Samui Plus
+✔️ Thais and foreigners can join Samui Plus

 Eligible Countries for Samui Plus